thepeerstack/thepeer-react-native/README.md

 }
 ```

+## Issues

+- `Tried to register two views with the same name RNCWebview` - The minimum version of the RN Webview package used for this project is `11.13.0`.
+Update your version to this version or later to fix this issue.

 ## Support

 If you're having trouble with Thepeer React Native SDK or your integration, please reach out to us at <support@thepeer.co> or come chat with us on Slack.
 We're more than happy to help you out.